-In this article, we put on our Sherlock Holmes caps and do our very best to try and get to the bottom of your failed drug test after taking CBD oil.
-It’s highly, highly unlikely that CBD will make you fail a drug test.
-Still, it does happen from time to time.
-Fortunately, we’re here to try and explain why — and tell you how to make sure that it doesn’t happen again.
+It’s our goal to get to the bottom of how you may have had a failed drug test after taking CBD oil.
+While it’s unlikely that CBD will make you fail a drug screening, it does happen from time to time.

-First, though, let’s take a look at some traditional drug screening and employer/employee relationships here in the US.
-Next, let’s examine what you can do (if anything.)
-You need to try and explain a failed drug test was due to CBD oil, rather than actual marijuana.
+First, though, let’s take a look at some basic drug screening and employer/employee relationships here in the US.
+We’ll discuss what you can do (if anything) in the event of having to explain a failed drug test due to CBD oil.

 Do Drug Tests Even Look for CBD?

-In the majority of cases, employers abide by the SAMSHA (Substance Abuse and Mental Health Services Administration) guidelines, as this keeps them protected in a legal sense.
-A typical drug screen for marijuana uses an immunoassay with antibodies to detect THC (specifically THC-COOH.)
-This is marijuana’s main metabolite.
+In the majority of cases, employers abide by SAMSHA (Substance Abuse and Mental Health Services Administration) guidelines.
+This keeps them protected in a legal sense.
+A typical drug screen for marijuana uses a urine sample to detect the presence of THC or one of its metabolites (i.e., THC-COOH).

-How can you know whether the CBD oil you consume has enough THC in it to fail a drug test?
-There’s no real clear answer to this; still, let’s take a look at some of the “cutoff figures” to help get a better idea.
+So how can you know whether the CBD oil you consume has enough THC in it to fail a drug test?
+Well, there’s no real clear answer to this.
+We can, however, take a look at some cutoff figures to help get a better idea.